huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

 ## Similar work in related languages

-Apparently haxe and Flow might have done something?
-Maybe?
+Apparently Flow has an undocumented `Either` type of types already.
+I haven't gone looking for any discussion yet.
 Nobody has a full solution for this as far as we know.
 Typed languages normally avoid it (or simplify), dynamic languages don't care, and progressively typed languages have punted so far (I have checked Racket, Strongtalk and [Common Lisp](http://www.lispworks.com/documentation/HyperSpec/Issues/iss178_w.htm) so far).
-Flow has an ad-hoc solution that is undocumented so far. haxe might have thought about it too?

 ## Preview example with `curry` and decorator